 Training

 Born in Texas, Waldeen began to study ballet in Los Angeles with the Russians Theodore Kosloff and his wife Maria Alexandra Baldina, and the British dancer Vera Fredowa (Winifred Edwards).
 At thirteen, Waldeen debuted as a soloist with the Kosloff Ballet and the Los Angeles Opera Company.
 Two years later, she gave up ballet for modern dance, studying with Benjamin Zemach, a Russian-trained choreographer, theatre director and teacher, and two of Mary Wigman’s students, Harald Kreutzberg and Yvonne Georgi.
-In 1932, Waldeen joined Michio Ito’s company for a three-year tour of the United States, Canada, Mexico, and Japan.
+In 1932, Waldeen joined Michio Ito’s company for a three-year tour of the United States, Canada, Mexico and Japan.
 Throughout this period, Waldeen studied philosophy and music and wrote poetry.
-Inspired by Isadora Duncan and the art of Beethoven, El Greco, Leonardo da Vinci, and William Blake, Waldeen was also fascinated by Eastern art and philosophy.
+Inspired by Isadora Duncan and the art of Beethoven, El Greco, Leonardo da Vinci and William Blake, Waldeen was also fascinated by Eastern art and philosophy.

 Major Contributions to the Field and to Modernism

-Waldeen was a foundational figure in the development of Mexican modern dance in the 1940s and 1950s.
+Waldeen was a foundational figure in the development of Mexican modern dance of the 1940s and 1950s.
 In 1939, the Mexican government commissioned Waldeen to form a modern dance company, the Ballet de Belles Artes.
 During her tenure as the company’s artistic director, she developed a uniquely Mexican modern dance vocabulary that brought modern dance into conversation with other Mexican art forms.
 Observers hailed her work as bringing to life the murals of the visual artists Diego Rivera, David Alfaro Siqueiros and José Clemente Orozco.

 La Coronela (The Colonel), a work she choreographed in 1940 was a watershed in Mexican dance history, marking the emergence of modern dance as a national art form.
-Waldeen collaborated with the composers Silvestre Revueltas and Blas Galindo, the costume and scene designer Gabriel Fernández Ledesma, and the director Seki Sano.
+Waldeen collaborated with the composers Silvestre Revueltas and Blas Galindo, the costume and scene designer Gabriel Fernández Ledesma and the director Seki Sano.
 The four-episode ballet, in which she played a revolutionary heroine, depicted how the Mexican Revolution (1910-17) redeemed the nation from a corrupt and oppressive past.

 Waldeen’s theoretical ideas (published in a 1951 essay and elaborated in a 1982 monograph) informed her choreography.
 She rejected the notion of ‘pure dance’, because it was based on the artist’s separation from society.
 She believed that dance artists must take full part in society and create works which reflected broad social concerns and furthered progressive social transformations.
 To create a ‘Mexican’ choreography, Waldeen studied the country’s Amerindian past and mestizo present. (‘Mestizo’ refers to people of Spanish and indigenous descent.
 The post-revolutionary nationalist discourse championed the idea that all Mexicans were ‘mestizo’.).
 Thematically her work dealt with issues of gender, class and social justice.
 Over the years, Waldeen shared her ideas about the importance of socially aware and nationalist art to her students which became key tenets of Mexican modern dance.

 In the early 1960s, at the invitation of Fidel Castro’s government, Waldeen moved to Cuba to teach and choreograph.
-In the late 1960s she returned to Mexico City, and for the next two decades taught, choreographed, and organised dance conferences until ill health compelled her to retire in Cuernavaca, Mexico.
+In the late 1960s she returned to Mexico City and for the next two decades taught, choreographed and organised dance conferences until ill health compelled her to retire in Cuernavaca, Mexico.

 Legacy